Testing new coffee beans? I reach for a pour-over coffee dripper.

 What Defines Pour-Over Coffee?

-“Indirect” preparation methods are characterized by the fact that some form of filter or other strainer is used during the extraction process.
+“Indirect” preparation methods are characterized by the fact that some form of filter or other strainer is used during the brewing process.
 This filter is essential because it holds back certain components contained in the coffee beans.

 When these brash bullies don’t find their way into the cup, completely different aromas can make their grand entrance: citrus notes, floral elements, fruity flavors, etc. In other words, everything that’s otherwise too delicate to compete against the core coffee components.
-You can find out more about this in my “black coffee” guide.

-When it comes to caffeine kick, pour-over coffee brewed using a dripper is a fairly middle-of-the-road performer.
-In our large-scale caffeine study, pour-over drip ranked in the midfield both in terms of its caffeine concentration and absolute quantity per serve.
+In terms of a caffeine kick, pour-over coffee brewed using a dripper is a fairly middle-of-the-road performer.
+In our large-scale caffeine study, pour-over drip ranked in the midfield both in terms of its caffeine concentration and absolute quantity per serving.

 As always, you’re playing things safe with so-called omni roasts, which are suitable for almost all types of preparation.
 This range of products continues to grow, probably also because nobody can keep track of what the most suitable roasts are anymore.